 While Jones has missed time with a calf injury this season, he is an integral part of Green Bay’s offense.
-Unfortunately for many fans, it seems that Jones’ tenure with the Packers will end after the 2020 NFL season.
+Unfortunately for many fans, it seems that Jones’ tenure with the Packers will end after the 2020 NFL campaign.

 Packers news: Aaron Jones likely gone after 2020 season